shurutech/iOSKickstart/README.md

    - When all the screens will be visited then it will be navigate to MainTabCoordinator which have Main Tab screens.

    MainTabCoordinator:
-    - This contains all main tabs, in template we have Home, Profile and Support.
+    - This contains all main tabs, in template we have Tab1, Tab2, Tab3, Tab4, Tab5.
-    - This uses MainTabViewModel for getting data of a particular Tab's screen.
-    - Particular tab screen will have there own content.
+    - Particular tab will have there own content with screens like Tab1Screen, Tab2Screen....
     - There is a SideMenubar that appears from top left menu button - https://medium.com/geekculture/side-menu-in-ios-swiftui-9fe1b69fc487

 **ReusableViews Folder**